 Bonus: Do You Love Your Work?
 Why?

 Contact me, Amy (Prochnow) Botkin for vocational guidance or evidence on any occupation or career!
-BTW, I don’t believe there were many forensic rehabilitation counselors back in the day…..which always brings to my mind the mystery of the working world.
+BTW, you wouldn’t find a forensic rehabilitation counselor back in the “olden days”…..which always brings to my mind the mystery of the working world.

 Vocational Resources Plus LLC 515-282-7753 VocResources@gmail.com